vishaljaiswar888/vishaljaiswar888/README.md

 - 🌱 Area of Expertise :
      - Python, MySQL
-     - Tensorflow, Sklearn, Pandas, Numpy
+     - Tensorflow, Sklearn, Pandas, Numpy, Matplotlib, Seaborn
-     - Data Visualization

 - 💬 Ask me about :
      - Machine Learning
      - Deep learning
-     - Exploratory Data Analysis
-     - Artificial Neural Network

 - 📫 How to reach me:
      - Linkedin : https://www.linkedin.com/in/vishaljaiswar/
      - gmail : vishal.jaiswar888@gmail.com

 - ⚡ Fun fact:
      - Every 2 days we create as much information as we did from the beginning of time until 2003.